About the Host School

 Nanjing is the capital of Jiangsu Province.
 It is a modern city, but has a history that spans about 5,000 years.
 It was the capital city of China during the Ming dynasty, and for a brief time before the establishment of the People's Republic of China in 1949.
 It is also a multicultural city with a population from many other areas in China and the rest of the world.
 Expatriate teachers from different cultures and religious backgrounds can certainly find a lifestyle that suits them in Nanjing.

 Attractions include some fascinating museums, beautiful gardens and historical sites, including some of the original Ming city walls and city gates, palaces and temples.

 All our teachers are well supported by our CLO, CC and Dipont before and after they arrive in China.
-Three-months advance rent is often required by landlords, and the school will advance this prior to the monthly allowance being paid if required.

 For further information on Nanjing, please see:

 I am privileged to be a part of the teaching staff at Jinling High School this year.
 My years of experience as an ESL teacher in Guangdong and as a Physics, Chemistry and Maths teacher at another school in Nanjing have equipped me well for my teaching at Jinling High School.
 I approach my teaching by facilitating an enthusiastic classroom atmosphere, ensuring an English-speaking environment and inspiring the students to be more creative.
 I take this as an opportunity to help develop young minds and prepare the students for their future studies abroad.
 It gives me an opportunity to be a part of something great - equipping brilliant kids to embrace wider horizons, develop critical thinking skills and ensure their competitiveness in a global society.
 I also feel that I am learning and growing as an individual and as an educator.